amirshq/Building-Segmentation---Unet/README.md

 Data augmentation: Generate additional training data by applying random transformations to the original images, such as rotations, flips, and scaling.

-Model training: Train the UNet model on the augmented training data.
+Model training:Train the UNet model on the augmented training data.
 The model takes an image as input and outputs a pixel-wise prediction of the building structures.

 Model validation: Evaluate the performance of the model on a separate set of validation images.
 Use metrics such as accuracy, precision, recall, and F1 score to measure the quality of the model's predictions.